-Check that you have the latest drivers and firmware updates installed for your keyboard.
-Check your keyboard manufacturers website for the latest drivers and updates.
+Check that you have the latest drivers and firmware updates installed for your device.
+Check the manufacturer’s website for the latest drivers and updates.

-Make sure to restart your computer once installed before reopening Melodics.
+Make sure you restart your computer once installed before reopening Melodics.

 Roli - Roli Keyboards need to be set up as a “normal keyboard”.
 There’s an article to explain how to do this here.